decker-edu/decker/resource/tutorial/2-command-line-deck.md

 # `decker clean`

-    Recursively removes all generated files from the current directory.
-Also clears cached
+- Recursively removes all generated files from the current directory.
+- Also clears cached resource folders with version number older than the currently used decker version.

 # `decker plan`

 Prints a list of all source files found below the current directory.

 # `decker meta`

-    Pretty prints all meta data that can be found in `*.yaml` files in the current directory and below.
-Meta data is mainly used to perform substitutions in Markdown documents using the Mustache templating system.
+- Pretty prints all meta data that can be found in `*.yaml` files in the current directory and below.
+- Meta data is mainly used to perform substitutions in Markdown documents using the Mustache templating system.

 # `decker publish`

-    Publish the generated files to a remote location using `rsync` if the location is specified in the meta data.
-The keys `rsync-destination.host` and `rsync-destination.path` specify the publishing destination.
+- Publish the generated files to a remote location using `rsync` if the location is specified in the meta data.
+- The keys `rsync-destination.host` and `rsync-destination.path` specify the publishing destination.